Inkl1ng/battleship-cpp/README.md

 ```
 It's the same text but the slashes are different because windows uses backslashes while other OS's use forwardslashes.

+Using CMake

+- create `/bin/` and `/build/` folders in the project directory
-If you want to use CMake then just run `cmake ..` and then `make` in your terminal in the `/build/` folder.
+- run `cmake ..` in your terminal in the `/build/` folder
+- run `make` in the `/build/` folder
+- Done!

 The resulting `battleship` program will be outputted in the `/bin/` folder.
 It will use the `CMakeLists.txt` file.
 IDK if its good but this is my first time using CMake.